Dairy Free Chocolate Chip Cookies

 The longer the dough chills, the more held together the cookies will be.

 Use cookie scoop or ice cream scoop to scoop balls of dough.

 Spread balls of dough at least 3 inches apart on lined baking pan.
 These cookies will spread while baking.

-Most importantly, do not over bake!
+Most importantly, do not over bake these dairy free chocolate chip cookies!
 Once the middles of cookies are set and no longer gooey, remove from oven.

 How to Serve & Store

-These cookies are great once slightly cooled from the oven.
+These dairy free chocolate chip cookies are great once slightly cooled from the oven.
 Hello melty chocolate chips and warm cookies!